RockSolidSoln/Cpp-Project/README.md

 The admin menu contains special functions like the creation of a new user or the deletion of an old one.
 The regular user menu does not have special functions.
 The user is asked to load the Specified file he wants and to perform the functions with and then is directed to the Statistical Analysis menu if he presses the option so that he can perform a function.
-# You can change the program according to your needs and datafields.
 After performing a function, the user is directed to the report’s menu and then is asked if he wants to go back to perform more operations.
 He can generate a report right after performing one function.

 Users.dat have the user's info with password, 0 for nornal user and 1 for admin user.